Zui0per/chip-8-emulator/README.md

 I came across Chip-8 while reading *Rust in Action: Systems Programming Concepts and Techniques*.
 The book briefly touches on Chip-8 in the context of CPU emulation.
 I therefore just went with the name "Chip-8 Emulator."

-As a guide for the implementation, I used [Cowgod's technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+As a guide for the implementation, I used [Cowgod's technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) and the [article from Joseph Weisbecker](https://archive.org/details/byte-magazine-1978-12/page/n109/mode/2up?view=theater&q=easy+programming+system).

+Note: While both are valuable resources, they occasionally contradict each other and lack clarity in certain areas.
+In practice, not all ROMs behave consistently—some appear to rely on specific, undocumented quirks or variations of the Chip-8 specification.
+As a result, building an implementation that works flawlessly with every ROM is quite challenging.
+Not all ROMs will work correctly with this emulator.

 ---